jiefengsun/jiefengsun.github.io/content/pages/research.md

 Modified: 2021-12-01 08:00
 sortorder: 04

-### This page is under testing, and will come out soon.

 My long-term goal is to build the next generation of biologically inspired robots with the focus on *improving the strength of robots, endowing them with a wide range of functionalities, and fitting these abilities in small devices* in order to enhance their value for defense, surveillance, aerospace, and medical applications.
 I leverage mechanical and biological principles, smart materials/ artificial muscles, and dynamic simulation and control to guide the design.

 **Current Research**